Medical Withdrawals

 Please review all of the above information before applying for a Medical Withdrawal.
 If a Medical Withdrawal is right for you, you may apply by following these steps:

 • Provide a statement.
 Within your application, provide a statement regarding the circumstances that necessitate your withdrawal.
-If you are requesting a drop for a few courses (rather than all courses for the semester) explain the specific reason(s) why your situation or medical circumstances only impacted some courses (e.g., broke bones and cannot complete dance class; cannot complete in-person courses while hospitalized but can complete online courses).
+If you are requesting a drop for a few courses (rather than all courses for the semester) explain the specific reason(s) why your situation or medical circumstances only impacted some courses (e.g., broke bones and cannot complete dance class; cannot complete in-person courses while hospitalized but can complete online courses, etc.).

-• In the case of preexisting, recurrence, or worsening of condition(s), documentation must show that the recurrence or worsening began after the start of the term for which the withdrawal is requested.
+• In the case of pre-existing, recurrence, or worsening of condition(s), documentation must show that the recurrence or worsening began after the start of the term for which the withdrawal is requested.

 Medical Withdrawal and Tuition and Fee Appeal Request Form